Photo: Fairway Bridge, River Sow by David Dixon

 Present & Future

 The route can still be walked on riverside footpaths and the potential value of its restoration to boaters and for trade and tourism in Stafford can be appreciated.
 Stafford Riverway Link was incorporated as a Community Interest Company (CIC) in 2009.
 A Feasibility Study was commissioned in 2011 with financial support from IWA and Staffordshire County Council, and from 2012 working parties have been held at Baswich every few months.
-The site of the lockhouse has been uncovered and its foundations consolidated; the basin has been excavated and repairs to its brick walls started; and a roadway around the field has been surfaced to give access for construction plant and materials.
+The site of the lockhouse has been uncovered and its foundations consolidated, the basin has been excavated, and a roadway around the field has been surfaced to give access for construction plant and materials.
+In 2019 a long term lease was secured on the site and reconstruction of the towpath side wall of the basin has been completed.

 For more information see the Stafford Riverway Link website: www.stafford-riverway-link.co.uk